 - Why don’t they feed on all plants we offer?
 Well, it seems that stick insects are selecting their food plants based on taste.
 Some plants attract them more, and they have a favour to eat them, others they don’t like.

 - Should we then just try every plant to see what they like?
-In some sense yes, it is good to try out different food plants to your stick insects, just to know what they like.
+In some sense yes, it is good to try out different food plants for your stick insects, just to know what they like.
 However, the assumption that they only eat what is healthy for them and that they leave aside what is not good for them is not entirely correct.
-There are some known cases that stick insects start eating a plant, which suggests that they like it but found dead several days later.
+There are some known cases where stick insects start eating a plant, which suggests that they like it but are found dead several days later.

 On the list below are food plants that are proven to be accepted by most commonly kept stick insects and that are no risk to their health.